Kawamata--Miyaoka type inequality for $\mathbb{Q}$-Fano varieties with canonical singularities: -Fano threefolds with terminal singularities

-Thus one may ask if the tangent sheaves of terminal $\bQ$-Fano threefolds are still (semi-)stable.
+Thus one may ask if the tangent sheaves of $\bQ$-Fano threefolds with terminal singularities and Picard number one are still (semi-)stable.
 Unfortunately, the answer to this question is negative as shown by the following easy example.

 \begin{example} Let $X\simeq \mathbb P(1,2,3,5)$ be one of the examples in \cite[Theorem 1.4]{Prokhorov2010}.
 The projection of $X$ onto the first two coordinates gives a rank two foliation $\sF\subsetneq \sT_X$.
 It is easy to see that $c_1(\sF)=\sO_X(8)$ and $c_1(\sT_X)=\sO_X(11)$ and hence